jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. The top 6 seeds make the playoffs and are eligible for the Payout.
 1. Once a team is eliminated from either the cash prize or the punishment their team will be locked.
 1. Playoffs are not reseeded.
-### Section 2.08 COVID-19
+### Section 2.08 Game Rescheduling & Cancelations
-1. If there is a threat of game cancelation Managers may submit standby players.
-Managers will be specific in player pairings to avoid confusion.
-The declaration must be made before either player has had their game.
-This does not cover if a player misses a game because of COVID.
-COVID will be treated as any other last minute injury.
+1. We will default to yahoo to handle scoring if a game is postponed or rescheduled.
+2. We will not allow substitutions if a game is canceled.
+If stats are recorded or points awarded is up to the Yahoo platform & the NFL.

 ## Article III.
 Gary Olympics
 ### Section 3.01 Event